Do you post images on several different social media networks?

 How does it look on Facebook?

 The 1280 x 960 size works great on Facebook for both a photo post and as a large Shared Link image.
-With the shared link image the top and bottom of the photo is cropped to a 1.91:1 ratio so keep your content in the middle and you shouldn’t have any worries.
+With the shared link image the top and bottom of the photo are cropped to a 1.91:1 ratio.
+So keep your content in the middle and you shouldn’t have any worries.
 There are lines in the free templates so that you can see where the image will be cropped.

 Shared Link Post

 How does it look on Google+?

 Google+ is probably the easiest social network to deal with in regard to visual content.
 It displays almost any reasonable image size very well.
 Similar to Facebook you can post images as a photo post and as a shared link post.
 The shared link image is cropped to a ratio of 2:1 so keep your content in the middle and you won’t have any problems here either.

 Shared Link Post